EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 I've included also a small project called **Game Shell**.
 It is a sort of barebones game project in Pascal with menu set-up, window set-up, some sound routines, graphic functions, etc. It is not a game but is intended to be a starting point when *creating* a new game.
 To create a game you are expected to begin by making a copy of the folder and rename the project.
 After that you go into the project and begin to add your own artwork, game logic etc.

+It represents the same code I used over and over again in my games.
+In this way I was able to pretty quickly try out a new game "sketch".

 ### More to Come

 But wait...!
 Yeah, there's more to come.